efrecon/mqtt2any/README.md

   connection to `localhost`.
 A leading scheme of `mqtts://` will turn on TLS encryption when talking to the broker.
 The scheme can be entirely omitted, in which case a warning will be printed out and the default of `mqtt://` used.
+  When `-broker` is empty, the default, MQTT-specific command-line options are used instead.

+- `-host` name of host at which MQTT broker is located, used whenever `-broker` is empty.

+- `-port` port numer at which MQTT broker is located, used whenever `-broker` is empty.

+- `-user` username at MQTT broker, used whenever `-broker` is empty.

+- `-password` password at MQTT broker, used whenever `-broker` is empty.

 - `-exts` is a whitespace separated list of directory specifications where to look for plugins.